-The Building Regulation for Resilience Program seeks to develop and promote a new stream of activities to increase regulatory capacity and in turn promote a healthier and safer built environment.
-By leveraging good practice in building regulation as part of a strategy to reduce both chronic risk and disaster risk, it will set developing countries on the path to effective reform and long-term resilience.
+The Building Regulation for Resilience Program develops and promotes activities to increase regulatory capacity and promote healthier and safer built environments.
+By leveraging good practice in building regulation as part of a strategy to reduce both chronic risk and disaster risk, it aims to set developing countries on the path to effective reform and long-term resilience.
+Read the program brief.

 This World Bank-GFDRR report, Building Regulation for Resilience: Managing Risks for Safer Cities, outlines the benefits of strong and effective building regulatory frameworks.
 This report provides a resource to assist policymakers, governments, donor entities, and key private sector players in leveraging good-practice building regulation to underpin risk-reduction strategies.
 It addresses vulnerability reduction in cities across the developing world and proposes to support disaster-prone countries in implementing effective regulatory reform

 The Building Regulatory Capacity Assessment aims to support cities and project managers working with development agencies by offering a new resource to assess building and land-use regulatory systems, and facilitate the collection of critical information about the building regulatory framework in any given city or country.
 The assessment is designed to offer an effective resource for interventions within a wide range of urban development initiatives in cities of low and middle-income countries.